How To Tell if Someone is Stalking you on Instagram

 Instagram Stories are a copy of Snapchat Stories and work in almost exactly the same way.
 You create a post, set it as a Story, it is public for 24 hours, then it disappears.

 You can swipe up from within one of your own Instagram Stories to see who has viewed it.
 The screen will show the username of each person who viewed your story.
 While not confirmed, some believe that the order in which names appear apparently indicates how often they have viewed it.
+Of course, Instagram has never confirmed this but it’s an interesting theory.

 The name at the top is the person that has viewed it most.
 This is, as mentioned, only a theory as Instagram won’t confirm whether this is true or not, but there is plenty of anecdotal evidence online that this is the case.